smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 :::caution
 Since both web servers are freely available on the internet, they might be overloaded by traffic.
-If the download fails because of a timeout wait a couple of minutes and try again.
+If the download fails because of a timeout, wait a couple of minutes and try again.
 If the download still won't work (or if you just get empty files), you can copy the contents of the folder *data-fallback-download* into your data folder.
 This will allow you to execute all steps starting from [Select Columns](select-columns.md)
 :::